MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/around-function.md

 ---
 title: around() function - Azure Data Explorer
-description: Learn how to use the around() function to indicate if the first argument is within a range around the center value in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
+description: Learn how to use the around() function to indicate if the first argument is within a range around the center value. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022